godotengine/godot-docs/classes/class_viewport.rst

 - :ref:`bool<class_bool>`  **has_transparent_background**  **(** **)** const

-Reurn whether the viewport lets whatever is behind it to show.
+Return whether the viewport lets whatever is behind it to show.

 .. _class_Viewport_set_size_override: